tradle/mycloud/project/docs/questions.md

   select minimal attributes to make Read queries cheaper
   - writes:
     - make dynamodb updates more efficient, e.g. updates that modify a nested property (like bot-keep-fresh does)
+    - use dynogels' algorithm for generating an UpdateExpression or https://github.com/4ossiblellc/dynamodb-update-expression

 ### Misc Features
 - push notifications